 Boundaries, fissures, flows

-In her book's “Landscape and Lineage” chapter, Hamilton quotes (shown above) from Keith Cartwright’s Sacred Grooves, Limbo Gateways: Travels in Deep Southern Time book to underscore the riverine nature of the Gullah Geechee Corridor.
+In the “Landscape and Lineage” chapter of her book, Hamilton quotes from Keith Cartwright’s Sacred Grooves, Limbo Gateways: Travels in Deep Southern Time book.

 In considering the flowing “languaging of landscape,” Hamilton says “that geechee talk developed in a physical third space, an island-to-inland environment that was literally littoral (i.e., the part of a river, lake, or ocean close to the land).
 This is a deceptive geography both between the shores of bodies of water … and yet also within the marshes and dense swamps, locales that are neither solid nor earth nor water but a shifting landscape of both.”